On network coding for sum-networks: Introduction

-\begin{itemize} \item We show that communicating the sum of symbols generated at all the sources to all the terminals is solvably equivalent to communicating any linear function of the symbols.

-\item We show by explicit construction that for any given directed acyclic Type I network, there exists a sum-network which is solvable (respectively $k$-length vector linear solvable) if and only if the original network is solvable (respectively $k$-length linear solvable).
-Further, if the Type I network is a multiple-unicast network, then the reverse of the equivalent sum-network is also solvably (resp. $k$-length vector linear solvably) equivalent to the reverse of the multiple-unicast network.

-\item We show, again by construction, that for any sum-network, there exists a linear solvably equivalent multiple-unicast network.
+In Section~\ref{sec:back}, we present the system model and some definitions. \begin{itemize} \item In Section~\ref{con_networks}, for any directed acyclic multiple-unicast network, we construct a sum-network which is solvable (resp. $k$-length vector linear solvable) if and only if the original multiple-unicast network is solvable (resp. $k$-length vector linear solvable), see Theorem~\ref{thm:SN_using_MUN}.
+Further, the reverse of the equivalent sum-network is also solvably equivalent to the reverse of the multiple-unicast network (Theorem~\ref{thm:SN_using_MUN}).
+We prove that the capacity of the constructed sum-network is lower bounded by that of the multiple-unicast network (Theorem~\ref{th:capacity}).
+For any given sum-network, we then construct a multiple-unicast network which is linear solvably equivalent to the given sum-network (Theorem~\ref{thm:MUL_using_SUM}).

+\item In Section~\ref{Nonreversibility}, we show by explicit code construction that if a sum-network has a $(k,n)$ fractional linear solution, then its reverse network also has a $(k,n)$ fractional linear coding solution over the same field (Lemma~\ref{lem:rev_eq}).
+This also implies that both the networks have the same linear coding capacity (Theorem~\ref{th:reverse}).
+We show that this equivalence does not hold under non-linear network coding (Theorem~\ref{lem:nonreversible_sum_network}).

-\item Using the above constructions and using similar results for Type I networks, we prove that for any set of polynomials having integer coefficients there exists a sum-network which is scalar linear solvable over a finite field $F$ if and only if the polynomials have a common root over $F$.
-We show that for any finite/cofinite (whose complement is finite) set of primes, there exists a network which is scalar linear solvable over a field $F$ if and only if the characteristic of $F$ belongs to the set.
-Existence of such networks is argued using similar known results for Type I networks together with the equivalence properties of our aforementioned constructions, as well as by independent, more efficient (in terms of the number of nodes and edges in the constructed networks), direct constructions.
-These direct constructions give networks which, for any $k$, are solvable under $k$-length vector network coding if and only if the characteristic of $F$ belongs to the specified set.
+\item In Section~\ref{Equivalence}, we use the constructions in Section~\ref{con_networks} and similar known results~(\cite{dougherty2}) for communication networks to prove that for any set of integer polynomials, there exists a sum-network which is scalar linear solvable over a finite field $F$ if and only if the polynomials have a common root in $F$ (Theorem~\ref{thm:polynomialcollection_sum_network}).
+For any finite or cofinite (whose complement is finite) set of prime numbers, we present a network so that for any positive integer $k$ and a field $F$ the network is $k$-length vector linear solvable over $F$ if and only if the characteristic of $F$ belongs to the set (Theorems~\ref{thm:main} and \ref{thm:main_cofinite}).
+This is stronger than the corresponding known results~(\cite{dougherty2}) for communication networks.